re-framejs/re-framejs/docs/Performance-Problems.md

 This arrangement could be slow.

-**First**, you have a parent component returning hiccup for 361 sub-components and that's a lot of hiccup!!
+**First**, you have a parent component returning hiccup for 361 sub-components and that's a lot of jsx!!
 Sure, it might not be much code - just a couple of nested `for`, but the hiccup data structure built will be substantial.

-**Second**, after the board renderer returns all this hiccup, for every one of those 361 sub-components, Reagent must then check the 3 props to see if they are `=` to the value last rendered (to determine if they, in turn, need to be rerendered), and the comparison on the 3rd prop (game state) might be deep and expensive.
+**Second**, after the board renderer returns all this hiccup, for every one of those 361 sub-components, React must then check the 3 props to see if they are `=` to the value last rendered (to determine if they, in turn, need to be rerendered), and the comparison on the 3rd prop (game state) might be deep and expensive.
 Worse, we do the same expensive check 361 times in a row, and every time we get a `false` (because games state is not `=` to last time).

-**Third**, because Reagent gets 361 `falses`, it will further rerender all 361 sub-components even though 360 of them produce the same hiccup as last time - only one position in the gird has changed.
+**Third**, because React gets 361 `falses`, it will further rerender all 361 sub-components even though 360 of them produce the same jsx as last time - only one position in the gird has changed.

 So, when a new stone is placed on the board, and the game state changes, that triggers a large amount of unnecessary calculation, just to figure out that there's only a rendering change at one point in the 19x19 grid.

-So, that's how you can get a performance problem:  lots of hiccup, mixed with time consuming `=` tests on big props.
+So, that's how you can get a performance problem:  lots of jsx, mixed with time consuming `=` tests on big props.

 ### Solutions To Problem 2

 The solution is to not do the unnecessary work.
 Duh!

-Produce only the hiccup that is needed.
+Produce only the jsx that is needed.
 Don't unnecessarily pass around big complicated state in props, unless you really need to.

-In the Go example described above, for each new stone placed, only one point in the Go board actually needs to be rerendered, and yet our code asked Reagent to chew a lot of CPU to figure that out.
+In the Go example described above, for each new stone placed, only one point in the Go board actually needs to be rerendered, and yet our code asked React to chew a lot of CPU to figure that out.

 These kinds of tweaks would improve performance:

 - don't give the entire game state to each of the 361 sub components and then ask them to extract what they need.
 Instead, give each just the state it needs, and nothing more.
 That will make the `=` process faster.
-It will also allow for Reagent to figure out that 360 of the sub components have the same props as last time, and don't need rerendering.
+It will also allow for React to figure out that 360 of the sub components have the same props as last time, and don't need rerendering.
 And, so, only one sub-component will be rerendered when the parent "board level" component rerenders.

 - Also, could you render the board row by row?
-So that less hiccup is produced by any one component?
-Can those rows `subscribe` to just the data for their row, so they only rerender when the row-data changes; they only generate hiccup when something really has changed?
+So that less jsx is produced by any one component?
+Can those rows `subscribe` to just the data for their row, so they only rerender when the row-data changes; they only generate jsx when something really has changed?

 ## 3. Are you Using a React `key`?